taybenlor/runno/CONTRIBUTING.md

 ### Adding your language runtime to Runno

-If you've managed to get a language built and up on WAPM, I'm happy to do the work of putting it in Runno.
+If you've managed to get a language built and running on WASI, then I'm happy to do the work of putting it in Runno.
 Just throw up an issue, or email me!
 But if you're keen on doing the PR yourself here's some tips.

 Adding a new language to Runno means adding the name of the runtime in a bunch of different places.
 This might change as Runno changes, but if you look for the term `clang` in the codebase you should be able to find them all.

-The most important part is adding the commands to the `Provider` inside `commandsForRuntime`.
+The most important part is adding the commands to `commands.ts`.
 Figuring out the best way to do this can be a bit hit-and-miss, but there should be enough examples there to work with.

 Once you've got it working you'll need to add an example for the language to `examples.ts`.